ISISComputingGroup/ibex_developers_manual/System-Testing-The-IBEX-Script-Generator-with-Squish-BDD-Tools.md

 # Structure of our tests

-Squish is split up into test suites, the script generator tests are all in the suite_script_gen_tests.
+Squish is split up into test suites, the script generator tests are all in the `suite_script_gen_tests`.
 The test cases in this suite are the `.feature` files that describe the behaviour in Gherkin.
-In general, we define a one or more features in each file with the `Feature:` tag and each feature has a collection of scenarios denoted by the `Scenario:` tag.
+In general, we define one or more features in each file with the `Feature:` tag and each feature has a collection of scenarios denoted by the `Scenario:` tag.
 The feature will have a title and a description and a scenario will have a title that acts as its description.

 Each scenario is made up of a set of `Given`, `When`, `Then` steps.
 These steps can take parameters including whole tables and can be ordered in lots of different ways. `Given` generally describes the state the application should be in before a user action, `When` describes a user action and `Then` describes verification of the state of the application after a user action.
 More details can be found at https://cucumber.io/docs/gherkin/ and in the Squish tutorials on https://www.froglogic.com/squish/features/bdd-behavior-driven-development-testing/.